 Step Two: Select one of the places he traveled and answer these questions.

-Churchill and early days of World War II ~ 1940 to 1942 1.
-Which place did you select to research?
-2. Research what might have been like during the time period listed above 3.
-How old was he?
+Churchill and Victory ~ 1945

+1. Which place did you select to research?

+2. Research what might have been like during the time period listed above

+3. How old was he?

 3. Why did he go?

 4. What did he learn?

 5. Can you find any information he wrote about this trip (cite your source)?